mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 }
 ```

-The variable `value` will hold the actual type.
+The variable `theType` will hold the actual type.
-`value :=` can be omitted if the type is not needed.
+`theType :=` can be omitted if not needed.
-`expression` can be an interface type and
+`expression` can be an interface type and `theType` will
-the actual type can be type that implements the interface.
+be set to the actual type that implements the interface.

 ### For Statement